ramlantan/SimpleTickerWindowsForms/README.md

 Hold a Control (CTRL) key while clicking to drag the ticker around.
 Hold Control while right clicking to access settings or close the ticker.

 # Anti-virus
-Anti-virus may flag this as a virus due to using a global keyboard hook, which is used for click-through functionality.
+Anti-virus may flag this due to using a global keyboard hook, which is used for click-through functionality.